 Access to clean water is very important.
-In Pennsylvania, 89 percent of the population obtains their drinking water from a public water supplier (PA DEP1).
+In Pennsylvania, 89 percent of the population obtains their drinking water from a public water supplier (PA DEP).
 Two public water suppliers provide drinking water to area residents (Table 1-8).
 Rural residents are less likely to have public water and rely on springs and wells for their daily needs.

 Table 1-8.
 Public Water Systems

-Capacity (avg.

-Facility daily flow) Source Communities Served

-City of Corry Water System 1,397,387 gal/day Groundwater and City of Corry and portions

-wells of Concord, Wayne, and
+Facility Capacity (avg. daily flow) Source Communities Served City of Corry Water System 1,397,387 gal/day wells City of Corry and portions of Concord, Wayne, and Columbus townships Youngsville Water System NA Wells Youngsville Borough

-Columbus townships

-Youngsville Water System NA Wells Youngsville Borough